TheHive-Project/CortexDocs/analyzer_requirements.md

 Provide your API key as a value of the `key` parameter.

 ### Hashdd
-Check file hashes against [Hashdd web service](https://www.hashdd.com/).
+Check file hashes against the [Hashdd web service](https://www.hashdd.com/).

 The analyzer comes in two flavors:
-- Status: query hashdd without an API key for the threat level only.
+- **Status**: query hashdd without an API key for the threat level only.
-- Detail: use an API key and receive more meta information about the sample.
+- **Detail**: use an API key and obtain additional meta data about the sample.

 #### Requirements

-As long as you are using _Status_ flavor you don't need API key.
-If you want more detail using _Detail_ flavor, you need to [sign up for a hashdd.com account and obtain an API](https://www.hashdd.com/).
+As long as you are using the **Status** flavor you don't need API key.
+If you want more details using the **Detail** flavor, you need to [sign up for a hashdd.com account and obtain an API](https://www.hashdd.com/).

 ### Hippocampe
 Query threat feeds through [Hippocampe](https://github.com/CERT-BDF/Hippocampe),